 CERTIFICATE

-This is to certify that the project entitled “QR CODE BASED ATTENDANCE SYSTEM” being submitted by GANGARAM POOJITHA (217R5A6605), KATHRAJ SAIKUMAR (2175A6606) & SHRI KRISHNA (207R1A6650) in partial fulfillment of the requirements for the award of the degree of B.Tech in Computer Science and Engineering (AI&ML) to the Jawaharlal Nehru Technological University Hyderabad, is a record of bonafide work carried out by them under our guidance and supervision during the year 2022-23.
+This is to certify that the project entitled “QR CODE BASED ATTENDANCE SYSTEM” being submitted by GANGARAM POOJITHA (217R5A6605), KATHRAJ SAIKUMAR (2175A6606) & SINGA SHRI KRISHNA (207R1A6650) in partial fulfillment of the requirements for the award of the degree of B.Tech in Computer Science and Engineering (AI&ML) to the Jawaharlal Nehru Technological University Hyderabad, is a record of bonafide work carried out by them under our guidance and supervision during the year 2022-23.

 The results embodied in this thesis have not been submitted to any other University or Institute for the award of any degree or diploma.